 I hope this post was helpful to you!
 If you want to find ways to lower your expenses so you can save more, one simple way to do that is to reduce your food costs.
 Click here to grab my printable Beans + Rice Budget Meal Plan.

 Let’s talk again soon,

-*The fine print: Keep in mind I don’t know your exact financial or tax situation, and I’m not a financial or tax advisor.
+The fine print: Keep in mind I don’t know your exact financial or tax situation, and I’m not a financial or tax advisor.
 It’s always best to consult an advisor who knows your situation personally.
 I’m merely sharing what I’ve learned; it’s up to you to verify with professionals.
-Also, I do have relationships with certain tools and companies I recommend.
-See my disclosure for more information.